Frequently Asked Questions

 Do I need a laptop/tablet?

 It is not required to have a laptop/tablet but it is recommended.
-It will make doing assignments easier and accessing online information.
+It will make doing assignments and accessing online information easier.

 Do I need a visa?

-All non-European union citizens will apply for a residency permit for the 9 months of the school year AFTER they arrive in September.
-Our legal team will walk them through this steps and accompany them to the immigration office.
-The cost for this process is around $130 (including the transportation costs).
+All non-European Union citizens will apply for a residency permit for the 9 months of the school year AFTER they arrive in September.
+Our legal team will help them with the online application and accompany them to the immigration office.
+The cost for this process is around $200 USD (including the transportation costs).
 Students must have a passport that is valid through 6 months after the end of the school.

 How many people will be in my dorm?